JuliaEditorSupport/julia-vim/README.md

 defined: by default, inserting a literal `<Tab>` character, or invoking some other action if another plug-in is installed, e.g. [supertab] or [YouCompleteMe].

-Note that the [YouCompleteMe] and [neocomplcache] plug-ins do not work well with the suggestion of possible completions for partial matches, and therefore this feature is disabled if those plug-ins are detected.
+Note that the [YouCompleteMe], [neocomplcache], [neocomplete] and [deoplete] plug-ins do not work well with the suggestion of possible completions for partial matches, and therefore this feature is disabled if those plug-ins are detected.

 A literal tab can always be forced by using `CTRL-V` and then `Tab`.